Distributed Koopman Operator Learning for Perception and Safe Navigation: Introduction

 The remainder of the paper is organized as follows.
-Section~II presents the problem formulation and necessary preliminaries; Section~III describes the distributed Koopman algorithm and its integration with MPC; Section~IV presents simulation results validating the method; and Section~V concludes the paper.
+The introduction continues with notations and graph definitions; Section~II presents the problem formulation and necessary preliminaries; Section~III describes the distributed Koopman algorithm and its integration with MPC; Section~IV presents simulation results validating the method; and Section~V concludes the paper.

 \paragraph*{Notations and definitions} Throughout the paper, $\N$, $\R$, and $\C$ denote the sets of nonnegative integers, real numbers, and complex numbers, respectively.
 Vectors in $\R^n$ and real matrices in $\R^{n\times m}$ are written using the customary superscripts.
 The $n\times n$ identity is $I_n$, while $0_{n\times m}$ and $1_{n\times m}$ are the all–zeros and all–ones matrices of size $n\times m$.
 When the size can be inferred, subscripts are omitted for brevity.
 Diagonal constructions use $\diag(\cdot)$: for scalars $a_1,\dots,a_p$ we write $\diag(a_1,\dots,a_p)$, and for blocks $A_1,\dots,A_p$ we use $\diag(A_1,\dots,A_p)$.
 The Kronecker product is $A\otimes B$, and matrix transpose is $A^\top$.
 For a square matrix $A\in\R^{n\times n}$, we use $\det(A)$ for the determinant, $\trace(A)$ for the trace, and $\Lambda(A)$ for the spectrum (set of eigenvalues).
 If $\lambda\in\C$, its real and imaginary parts are denoted by $\re(\lambda)$ and $\im(\lambda)$.
 For vectors $x\in\R^n$, the Euclidean norm is $\|x\|$.
-For matrices $A\in\R^{m\times n}$, the Frobenius norm is $\|A\|_F:=\trace(A^\top A)$. \\ Let $\mathcal{G}=(\cP,\cE)$ be an undirected graph with node set $\cP:=\{1,\dots,p\}$, $p\in\N$, and edge set $\cE\subseteq \cP\times\cP$.
+For matrices $A\in\R^{m\times n}$, the Frobenius norm is $\|A\|_F:=\trace(A^\top A)$. \\ Let ${G}=(\cP,\cE)$ be an undirected graph with node set $\cP:=\{1,\dots,p\}$, $p\in\N$, and edge set $\cE\subseteq \cP\times\cP$.
 An edge $(i,j)\in\cE$ implies the reciprocal edge $(j,i)\in\cE$.
 A \emph{path} is a sequence of nodes linked by edges; the graph is \emph{connected} if every pair of nodes is joined by some path.
 For each node $i\in\cP$, its neighborhood is $N(i):=\{j\in\cP:(i,j)\in\cE\}$.
 The Laplacian matrix associated with graph $G$ is ${L}=[{L}_{ij}]\in\R^{p\times p}$, defined elementwise by